Each week, you’ll study a self-contained topic, including the following:

 Forces around you

 Forces are central to the motion and stability of the world around us.
-You’ll learn how to identify and manipulate forces in a range of everyday situations.
+You’ll learn how to identify and manipulate forces in various everyday situations.

 Introduction to energy

-Energy is another central concept which will be re-visited.
-This week looks at potential and kinetic energy and explores the concept of heat and temperature.
+Energy is another central concept that will be revisited.
+This week, we look at potential and kinetic energy and explore the concepts of heat and temperature.

 Material worlds